 Lily of the valley is not only known for its beautiful pure white petals, but also because of its unforgettable strong scent.

-Hardy to zones 3 to 9 according to USDA, this elegant flower has bell-shaped petals that will appear from spring to fall.
+Hardy to zones 3 to 9 according to USDA, this elegant flower has bell-shaped petals that will appear from early spring to fall.
 Even though its flowers are quite small, they will cluster together and form a sea of plants, which is also very impressive.

 Continue reading if this flower should be on the list of plants you would like to grow now!